Chunking Psychology Definition

 Psychologists teach clients how to retrain their behavior, thoughts, emotions, and feelings when using psychological modalities such as cognitive-behavioral therapy.
 Chunking psychology can make it easier to absorb and remember information.

-What is cognitive behavioral therapy (CBT)?
+What is cognitive-behavioral therapy (CBT)?

 The premise of CBT is that your actions are a product of your feelings, which are shaped by beliefs and thoughts.
 Therefore, changing your thoughts and beliefs may help change your actions by altering your feelings.
 Chunking may be used in CBT when clients are challenged to detect or isolate unwanted or unhealthy thoughts and replace them with more accurate, positive ones.

-Social anxiety disorder and CBT
+Social anxiety disorder and cognitive-behavioral therapy (CBT)

 Social anxiety disorder is characterized by excessive worry or fears about one or more social situations, such as social gatherings.
 Those with this mental illness may fear being exposed to negative scrutiny by others, which can cause them to avoid situations.
 Such avoidance can cause significant disturbances in their day-to-day activities.

 With CBT, a person can learn to change maladaptive behavior by changing their thoughts, which may give them the freedom to experience meaningful social interactions.
-When people use chunking to store more details in their short-term memory, they may learn faster and remember more, and therapy may become more effective.
+When people use chunking to store more details in their short-term memory, they may learn faster and remember more, and psychotherapy may become more effective.

 Getty/Vadym Pastukh